tidalcycles/tidal-doc/blog/contributor_profile_polymorphic_engine.md

 **What projects are you currently working on or planning?
 What's next?**

-* I would like to work on a bigger scale AV performance using Tidal, Hydra and Vimix altogether, to create something like a short film.
+* I would like to work on a bigger scale AV performance using Tidal, Hydra and Vimix together, to create something like a short film.
 * I'm also working on an interactive sound installation where I will probably use Tidal to generate the sound.
 * I'm working on a new acousmatic piece for a composition competition.